timofeysie/heroes2/README.md

 That was when running the app.
 It was fixed by finishing the code.
 Not sure if that's related.

 Giving up on tests for a while to get back to learning Angular2.
+At least the e2e tests are still passing...